yy/dviz-course/w10-high-dim/lab.md

     //Move the code for creating the path and the animation here });

-We can also create another button `reset` which removes the line onclick, allowing it to be drawn again.
+We can also create another button `Reset` which removes the line onclick, allowing it to be drawn again.
 Can you implement this?

 Hint: you can use `d3.select` to select the line. `.remove()` will delete it.